Yakima Valley AVA: History

-In the 1950’s, Dr. Lloyd Woodbume, a professor at the University of Washington in Seattle, began to produce home wines made from Washington State grapes.
-Other members of the University faculty joined him and in 1961 they incorporated and planted five acres of Pinot Noir and other Vinifera at Sunnyside adjacent to Bridgman’s vineyard.
+In the 1950s, Dr. Lloyd Woodbume, a professor at the University of Washington in Seattle, began to produce home wines made from Washington State grapes.
+Other members of the university faculty joined him and in 1961 they incorporated and planted 5 acre of Pinot Noir and other Vinifera at Sunnyside adjacent to Bridgman's vineyard.
 Their group eventually became Associated Vineyards which released their first wines to the public in 1968.
 With demand for their Yakima Valley wines growing, they planted 20 more acres at Sunnyside, including Cabernet, Pinot Noir, Riesling, Gewurztraminer, Semilion, and Chardonnay.
-During the 1970’s, additional acreage of Vinifera grapes were planted throughout Yakima Valley.
+During the 1970s, additional acreage of Vinifera grapes were planted throughout Yakima Valley.

 In the 1980s, along with the rest of the Washington wine industry, the Yakima Valley saw a boom in the plantings of new vineyards and the openings of new wineries such as Hogue Cellars and Covey Run both opening in 1982, followed by Chinook Wines in 1983.
 By then, there were approximately 23400 acre under vine in the valley.
 This includes 3500 acre of Vinifera varieties, with the remainder being Concord, White Diamond, and Island Belle.
 Grapes are planted in nearly every location in the valley where irrigation is available, although the majority of the Vinifera grapes are planted on the south facing slopes of the Rattlesnake Hills, Red Mountain, Snipes Mountain and on the steeper north banks of the Yakima River.
 There are six bonded wineries in the Yakima Valley and the term Yakima Valley has been used since 1967 as an appellation of origin for wines made from Yakima Valley grapes.